PIVX-Project/PIVX-SPMT/README.md

 <br>![01](doc/img/01-setup_rpc.png)

 #### Connecting
-Connect the hardware device and open pivx app on it.
+Connect the hardware device and open the Pivx-App on it.<br>
-Click the connection buttons on the SPMT to connect to both the cli-wallet and the hardware device.
+Click the button `Connect` on the SPMT to connect to the hardware device.
 <br>![02](doc/img/02-click_connectHW.png)

 #### Setting up a Masternode configuration
-Click on `NEW MASTERNODE` and fill all the informations of the remote node:
+Click on `New Masternode` and fill all the informations of the remote node:
  - masternode name
  - ip Address and port.
  - masternode private key (this is the same key as `masternodeprivkey` on `pivx.conf` of your remote node)